 Philadelphia 76ers logo history

-In 1978, the new Sixers logo was presented against the background with a contour of a ball made in blue color (the same as the figure 6).
+In 1978, the new Sixers logo was presented against the background with a contour of a ball made in blue color.

 In 1998, the club presents a new emblem of Philadelphia 76ers.
 This time, it was the usual word 76ERS made in gold with a white decoration on a black background and a red-silver star on the left.
 A gold ball with blue-silver stripes is located below (visualization of the ball movement).